kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 | Unemployment_Rate          |             0 |                    0.0 |
 | Inflation                  |             0 |                    0.0 |
 | Consumption_Expenditure    |             0 |                    0.0 |

+### Implication

+The absence of missing data enhances the reliability of our statistical models and conclusions, as it eliminates the need for imputation or interpolation, both of which can introduce biases.
+It ensures that subsequent analyses are based entirely on observed, unaltered data, thereby increasing the robustness of our findings.

 > **Note:** Since there were no missing observations, we proceeded to the next phase without any imputation.